Revisiting leptonic nonunitarity: LFU bounds from neutrino production processes

 \section{LFU bounds from neutrino production processes}

-The LFU constaints are inherently related to the bounds from neutrino oscillation experiments, and as argued in the text some processes are actually exactly the source processes for atmospheric, accelerator and collider neutrino experiments.
+The LFU constraints are inherently related to the bounds from neutrino oscillation experiments, and some processes are actually exactly the source processes for atmospheric, accelerator and collider neutrino experiments.
 Let us illustrate it explicitly by using pion decay as an example.
 Consider a neutrino state Eq.~\eqref{eq: ket neutrino state}

 as produced from pion decay.
 At the source, $t=0$, the ratio of branching ratio of pion decaying to a muon and neutrino, compared to that of pion decaying to electron and neutrino is given by (the $\tau$ bounds are similar and coming from $\tau \to \pi \nu$)